manmclir/Unveiling-Causality/ChatGPT/README_ChatGPT.md

 Process_ChatGPT.ipynb:
 This notebook processes the raw ChatGPT generated dataset into datasets that can be used by the BoschAI model to train.

+filter_dataframe_l: This takes in a df and a word list and removes every entry that does not have a word in the word list in the text column.

+process_text: This function confirms that there are no words outside of the bounds of the bracket wrapping and it capitalizes all of the tags.

+remove_wrapping: This function removes the bracket wrapping that usually surrounds the causal_w_text column